pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1019 Kotlin and JavaFX

+It's been a long time since I had fun like today, today I was playing with Kotlin and JavaFX at work we don't have internal tools to test some technologies, and I started to create two simple tools for this purpose.

 ##### Day 1018 Sagas and Transaction

 Well in this day I continue learning about Sagas and Transactions in microservices.